Programming is one of the most necessary hard-skills out there.

 Meaning, the code between modules of the same ‘feature’ can be swapped and with just a few tweaks, they would work just as fine in another application.

 These graphical and technical similarities are used by no-code platforms: by writing a set of blocks that represent one feature, it lets the end-user to add it wherever they want in their creation.

 Every product/service does not rely on too many proprietary parts to provide a user experience.

 Needing an entrepreneur to have technical expertise is a completely unnecessary shackle, considering most functionality is common between apps.

 The potential of no-code development is just that: breaking these illogical shackles and enabling everyone to build a product with ease.

-Pros of No-code development
+Advantages of No-code development

 No-code allows an entrepreneur to build their product-idea without engaging with any of the complex programming requirements.

 This, along with the fact that everything is virtually put together using pre-built modules, speeds up development by a significant factor.

 But wait, there is more: Not just development, but testing becomes a lot less involving as well.
 Most no-code platforms automate testing right into the runtime, meaning that you can resolve most errors the moment you finish a build.